drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 #### 3.2.2.2 ID module

 The **ID module** contains the necessary identifying data for a peer on the network.
-It will contain up to 3 types of ID:
+It will contain the following types of ID:

-1. Pseudonymous ID (minimum ID required for a trade on the network)
+1. Network ID (minimum ID required for a trade)
-    - GUID
+    - GUID (global unique identifier)
         - Unique network identifier
         - One GUID per node on the network
     - Bitcoin pubkey